 - The lack of compensatory behaviors for the binge

-To better understand evidence-based treatments for Binge Eating Disorder, I spoke with Dr. Kari Anderson, a nationally respected expert on treating the disorder.
+To better understand evidence-based treatments for Binge Eating Disorder(BED), I spoke with Dr. Kari Anderson, a nationally respected expert on treating the disorder.

 Q: How do you understand the development and practice of Binge Eating-Disorder?